MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       - Discussions with members of other groups, such as dry-lab, wet-lab, human-practice, etc.

       Achievements include:
-      - an existing website available at [HERE](https://2023.igem.wiki/cau-china/).
+      - an existing website, available at [HERE](https://2023.igem.wiki/cau-china/).
       - gold medal & best new basic part nomination(undergraduate track) in iGEM.

   - position: Primary-Auxiliary Memory Mapping Simulator